 Victor’s Café bucks the cultural trend managing to remain conceptually fresh and consistently delicious.

-A New Wave of Cuban Restaurants in New York City
+The New Wave of Cuban Restaurants in New York City

 A group of inspired Cuban, Cuban-ISH and Cuban inspired restaurants have hit the city in the past years and joined the city’s ranks of best ethnic restaurants in NYC, and if the food and ambiance is any indication, they’re here to stay.

 At the juncture of three of Manhattan’s most dynamic neighborhoods; The Meatpacking District, Chelsea and Greenwich Village sits Coppelia, a diner with a Cuban flair.
 The brainchild of Cuban-born Beatriz de Armas, who named the restaurant after the cherished Coppelia ice cream of her childhood Havana, restauranteur Luis Skibar and executive chef Julian Medina, the restaurant serves both traditional Cuban food as well as other Latin- particularly Brazilian- inspired delectable dishes.